iron76/bnt_time_varying/experiments/humanFixedBase/README.md

 The execution sequence is as follows :

 1. synchroniseCaptureData
-2. organiseSensorData
+2. computeSubjectSpecificURDFParams (createUrdfModelFromSubjectParams: step to be computed only for the first time)
-3. computeSubjectSpecificURDFParams (createUrdfModelFromSubjectParams: step to be computed only for the first time)
+3. loadModelFromURDF
-4. loadModelFromURDF
+4. computeLinkSensorFrame
-5. computeLinkSensorFrame
+5. organiseBERDYCompatibleSensorData
-6. organiseBERDYCompatibleSensorData
+6. main
-7. main
+7. plotFinalData

-The output of 1,2,5,6,7, produces a .mat file in the subfolder called intermediateDataFiles)
+The output of 1,4,5 produces a .mat file in the subfolder called intermediateDataFiles)

 Tests
 -------------------